 This recency effect is a typical cognitive bias.
 It has been proven that new incoming information has a greater influence on a person’s memory than earlier incoming information.
 Accordingly, we also give such fresh news an unjustified high weighting.

 A sad conclusion

-The overall conclusion is very negative, at least for me, when I look at it honestly.
+The overall conclusion is kind of sad, at least for me, when I look at it honestly.
 I could easily spend 5 hours a day on Twitter but wouldn’t be one bit smarter than before.

-In doubt, I would only be angry at myself for wasting time.
-In this regard, I often have to remind myself how little sense this chase for followers and likes makes.
+In doubt, I would only be angry at myself for wasting time or sad about the current state of the world.
+In this regard, I often have to remind myself how little sense this chase for information, followers, and likes makes.
 It doesn’t move us forward.